2022 Philippine Senate election: Running for another position mid-term

+As both dela Rosa and Go withdrew, both won't give up their seats until their terms expire in 2025.

+Marginal seats

+These are the marginal seats that had a winning margin of 5% or less against the 13th placed candidate in the 2016 election, in ascending order via margin:

 Coalitions

 As this Senate election is concurrently held with a presidential election, some presidential candidates have presented senatorial slates, which typically have up to 12 names to round up the twelve seats up for election.
 Due to a dispute, PDP–Laban, the ruling party, was split into two factions that are part of different coalitions.
 Some candidates are included in multiple coalitions as guest candidates.

 1Sambayan

 After releasing its choices of presidential and vice presidential candidates on June 12, 2021, Independence Day, Howard Calleja, one of the convenors of the opposition group 1Sambayan (Isambayan) said that former Bayan Muna representative Neri Colmenares was one of the group's choices to have their endorsement.

 After the announcement of Leni Robredo's initial 11-person slate, 1Sambayan said it would also announce who they would support soon, while maintaining that they supported unconditionally the Robredo–Francis Pangilinan ticket for president and vice president.
 Antonio Trillanes accused Makabayan candidate Neri Colmenares of supporting Isko Moreno instead of backing 1Sambayan's candidate Leni Robredo.
 Makabayan denied endorsing the incumbent Manila Mayor Isko Moreno, pointing out they had yet to make a decision on the matter.
 On January 19, 2022, 1Sambayan endorsed 7 Senate bets in Robredo's ticket.
 Later that month, they endorsed Neri Colmenares, who is not included in Robredo's slate.